fish-shell/fish-shell/sphinx_doc_src/index.rst

 Shell variable and function names
 =================================

-The names given to shell objects such as variables and function names are known as "identifiers".
-Each type of identifier has rules that define the valid sequence of characters which compose the identifier.
+The names given to shell objects like variables and function names are known as "identifiers".
+Each type of identifier has rules that define what sequences of characters are valid to use.

 A variable name cannot be empty.
 It can contain only letters, digits, and underscores.
 It may begin and end with any of those characters.

 A function name cannot be empty.
 It may not begin with a hyphen ("-") and may not contain a slash ("/").
-All other characters, including a space, are valid.
+All other characters, including a space, are valid. [#]_

 A bind mode name (e.g., ``bind -m abc ...``) is restricted to the rules for valid variable names.